TifehGlory/Digital-Marketing-on-Power-bi-/README.md

 Cross-filtering: Clicking on any visual updates all others.
 ### Key Insight Discovered

-**1. Performance Overview:** The marketing strategy is driving revenue, but ROI varies significantly by product/channel, indicating inefficiencies in budget allocation.
+1. **Performance Overview:** The marketing strategy is driving revenue, but ROI varies significantly by product/channel, indicating inefficiencies in budget allocation.

-**2. Channel level Analysis:** GoogleAds (0.52M) is the highest spend, Influencer (0.46M) is moderately spend  instagram ads (0.45M) is lower spend and under utilized with conversion check.
+2. **Channel level Analysis:** GoogleAds (0.52M) is the highest spend, Influencer (0.46M) is moderately spend  instagram ads (0.45M) is lower spend and under utilized with conversion check.

-**3. Category Performance:** Groceries (0.24M conversions) leads, followed by Snacks (0.22M) while Household (0.21M) and Personal Care (0.21M) l.ag slightly.
+3. **Category Performance:** Groceries (0.24M conversions) leads, followed by Snacks (0.22M) while Household (0.21M) and Personal Care (0.21M) l.ag slightly.

 4. Clicks (2.6M peak) and Conversions (2.4M) are stable but could grow